-1. The purpose of this Code is to give clear guidance to councillors about how they should carry out their duties in relation to planning and development proposals so as to ensure openness, impartiality, transparency and consistency in planning decisions.
+- 1. The purpose of this Code is to give clear guidance to all councillors about how they should carry out their duties in relation to planning and development proposals to ensure openness, impartiality, transparency and consistency in planning decisions. - 2.
+This Planning Code should be read in conjunction with the Members Code of Conduct and the Planning in Probity Guidance issued by the LGA.